I. STATEMENT OF STANDARD

 VIII.
-SUBMISSION OF GRADES
+AVAILABILITY OF GRADES AND COURSE MATERIALS

 Students may address concerns regarding the timeliness of coursework feedback by following the procedure outlined below.

-If a student is not receiving coursework feedback in a timely manner as prescribed above and wishes to address the concern, the student must request a meeting with the instructor for the purpose of reaching an understanding of when coursework grades would be made available to the student.
+If a student is not receiving syllabi or coursework feedback in a timely manner as prescribed above and wishes to address the concern, the student must request a meeting with the instructor for the purpose of reaching an understanding of when coursework grades would be made available to the student.
 It is the student’s responsibility to keep a record of the meeting occurrence.

-If the meeting with the instructor does not result in either a mutual understanding or if the student does not receive coursework feedback according to their mutual understanding, then the student may arrange a meeting with the instructor and the instructor’s academic unit head to address the concern.
+If the meeting with the instructor does not result in either a mutual understanding or if the student does not receive a syllabus or coursework feedback according to their mutual understanding, then the student may arrange a meeting with the instructor and the instructor’s academic unit head to address the concern.
 It is the student’s responsibility to keep a record of the meeting occurrence.

-If a meeting between the student, instructor, and instructor's academic unit head does not result in a mutual understanding regarding the timeliness of coursework feedback, the student may arrange a meeting with those parties and the Dean or Dean's Designee from the college in which the course is offered to resolve any misunderstanding regarding the timeliness of coursework feedback.
+If a meeting between the student, instructor, and instructor's academic unit head does not result in a mutual understanding regarding the timeliness of the syllabus or coursework feedback, the student may arrange a meeting with those parties and the Dean or Dean's Designee from the college in which the course is offered to resolve any misunderstanding regarding the timeliness of coursework feedback.
 It is the student’s responsibility to keep a record of the meeting occurrence.

-If the meeting with the instructor, the instructor's academic unit head, and the Dean or Dean’s designee does not result in the student receiving coursework feedback according to their prior mutual understanding, then the student’s concern and records of the meetings occurrences may be used and presented by the student in a final course grade dispute (see D17.0 Final Course Grade Disputes).
+If the meeting with the instructor, the instructor's academic unit head, and the Dean or Dean’s designee does not result in the student receiving a syllabus or coursework feedback according to their prior mutual understanding, then the student’s concern and records of the meetings occurrences may be used and presented by the student in a final course grade dispute (see D17.0 Final Course Grade Disputes).